anoma/namada/documentation/specs/src/base-ledger/replay-protection.md

 Since we now have more detailed information about the desired lifetime of the transaction, we can remove the `epoch` field and rely solely on `expiration`.
 Now, the producer of the inner transaction should make sure to set a sensible value for this field, in the sense that it should not span more than one epoch.
 If this happens, then the transaction will be correctly decrypted only in a subset of the desired lifetime (the one expecting the actual key used for the encryption), while, in the following epochs, the transaction will fail decryption and won't be executed.
 In essence, the `expiration` parameter can only restrict the implicit lifetime within the current epoch, it can not surpass it as that would make the transaction fail in the decryption phase.

-The subject encrypting the inner transaction will also be responsible for using the appropriate public key for encryption relative to the targeted block height.
+The subject encrypting the inner transaction will also be responsible for using the appropriate public key for encryption relative to the targeted time.

 The wrapper transaction will match the `expiration` of the inner for correct execution.
 Note that we need this field also for the wrapper to anticipate the check at mempool/proposal evaluation time, but also to prevent someone from inserting a wrapper transaction after the corresponding inner has expired forcing the wrapper signer to pay for the fees.